unicode-org/message-format-wg/spec.md

   value: PatternElement
   fallback?: string
 }

-// Canonical JSON representation interface SelectMessage {
-  type: 'select'
-  select: Selector[]
-  cases: SelectCase[]
-}

-interface Selector {
-  value: PatternElement
-  fallback?: string
-}

-interface SelectCase {
-  key: string[]
-  value: MessageBody
-}
 ```

-> Note: The shape of `SelectMessage`, in particular the representation of fallback values, is still under discussion and will be further reviewed by the WG.
+> _The shape of `SelectMessage`, in particular the representation of fallback values, is still under discussion and will be further reviewed by the WG._

 ## Select Case Resolution